 alint roadmap

 Scope-based; dates are deliberately omitted.
 Each version is a closed cut: work that does not fit moves to a later version.
-Same convention as the internal engineering roadmap.
+This page is generated from the canonical engineering roadmap, so it stays in step with the tool.

 Where alint stands today